markop404/erratum/README.md

 and change the theme in your Hugo configuration to 'erratum'.

-## Configuration
+## Documentation

-The documentation of all features that are not listed above as broken is available in the [upstream wiki](https://tomfran.github.io/typo-wiki).
+Since this theme is mostly upstream compatible, the [upstream wiki](https://tomfran.github.io/typo-wiki) contains relevant documentation.